opiy-org/smallcontactform/README.md

 ## Hacking a form component

-Sometimes there is a need to have more than one contact form.
+Sometimes there is a need to have more than one faq.
 As this plugin is meant to be as simple as possible, these multiform functions are little hacks :)

 #### Override notification email options
-You can set different email address to which notification about Contact Form sent will be delivered and also change a notification template.
+You can set different email address to which notification about Faq sent will be delivered and also change a notification template.

 *Template must exist in Settings > Mail > Mail configuration*.